10nc0/BlueDream/docs/philosophy.md

 Systems with R ≈ φ (within bounds [φ⁻¹, φ]) are **classified as convergent/sustainable states**.
 Those with R >> φ (growth phase) or R << 1 (decay phase) are **classified differently**, suggesting unsustainable trajectories if sustained indefinitely.

-**Caveat**: φ is an **exogenous axiom**, not a derived property.
-No theorem proves R converges to φ under natural dynamics.
-The classification works empirically; the explanation of *why* φ appears is philosophical/speculative.
+**Derivation**: φ is **endogenous** to Φ-Dynamics - it emerges as the unique positive solution to the self-referential equation x = 1 + 1/x.
+This isn't arbitrary; φ is THE fixed point of self-similar recursion.
+The Ψ-EMA pipeline applies this derived constant as measurement thresholds.

 ### Epistemic Status
-These are pattern observations grounded in robust signal processing (EMA, MAD-scaled z-scores, ratio guards).
-The framework captures something real (massive effect size, 35-year consistency), but **φ is a chosen constant for classification boundaries, not a physics-level law**.
+The framework is grounded in robust signal processing (EMA, MAD-scaled z-scores, ratio guards) with φ derived from the Φ-Dynamics fixed-point equation.
+The pipeline captures something real (massive effect size, 35-year consistency). **Empirical validation concerns whether φ-derived thresholds are suitable for classification in specific domains** - not whether φ itself is derived (it is, from x = 1 + 1/x).
 Maintain humility; let data speak.

 ---